 I know from my own personal experience dismissal at my school is antiquated.
 Teachers are having to raise their voices to call out kids’ names, one person is on a microphone calling out students one at a time, parents are irate waiting in the walk-up line, and teachers are constantly looking for students who aren’t at the bus.
 It is as if all safety is thrown out the window at 3:00 pm.
 I kept thinking to myself;

 “How is this not apart of every single school?
-I need to be apart of making that happen!”
+I need to be a part of making that happen and improve school safety!”

 When stumbled upon PikMyKid, I was looking for a solution to our crazy end of the day “system”.
 However, they just so happen to be looking to add people to their team.
-I was very curious because PikMyKid seemed like the solution to the craziness that can be dismissal.
+I was very curious because PikMyKid seemed like the solution to the craziness that can be dismissal to improve school safety .
 As I started reading more and learning more about PikMyKid, I just felt compelled to apply to be a part of the team.

 PikMyKid is truly a solution to making sure kids stay safe at dismissal.
 I was eager to join the team so that I could learn more about PikMyKid and spread the word that there is a solution to streamlining dismissal in an effective, efficient, and most importantly safe way where all stakeholders are working together.

 No longer are the days of post-its, clipboards, bull horns, and walky-talkies.
 No longer does the office phone have to ring one hundred times a day for dismissal changes.
-PikMyKid does it all and I am glad to be a part of a team that wants to make sure students are truly safe at the end of the day.
+PikMyKid does it all and I am glad to be a part of a team that wants to make sure to improve school safety at the end of the day.